-QuinStar Technology offers a wide range of custom horns available in the 18 – 140 GHz frequency range.
+QuinStar offers a wide range of custom horn antennas available in the 18 – 140 GHz frequency range.
 Products include conical and scalar (corrugated) horns and very wide beam pyramidal and sectoral horns.
-These horn antennas can be designed and produced to satisfy virtually any application or equipment requirement and can be fully tested at QuinStar to determine their precise radiation patterns and gain.
+We can design and produce these horn antennas to satisfy virtually any application or equipment requirement.
+Further, we can fully test them on site to determine their precise radiation patterns and gain.

-Beam width of the majority of conical and scalar horns is in the range of 6 to 40 degrees while broad beam pyramidal and sectoral horns range from 25 to 90 degrees at half-power full width points (3 dB beam width).
-The geometric design of the horns is carefully conducted to provide the best possible performance in a relatively com¬pact size.
-The length of the antenna is determined by the beam pattern requirements and desired VSWR.
+Beam width of the majority of conical and scalar horns is in the range of 6 – 40 degrees, while broad beam pyramidal and sectoral horns range from 25 – 90 degrees at half-power full width points (3 dB beam width).
+The geometric design of the horns provides the best possible performance in a relatively compact size.
+The beam pattern requirements and desired VSWR determine the antenna length.

-Horns provided by QuinStar are linearly polarized unless circular or dual polarization is requested.
-In addition, customized beam patterns, special materials and unique geometry can be provided.
-Some of the more commonly used horns are described below:
+QuinStar custom horn antennas are linearly polarized unless you specify circular or dual polarization.
+In addition, we can provide customized beam patterns, special materials, and unique geometry.
+See below for some of the more commonly used horns.

-Conical Horn: Least expensive horn and well suited for the majority of general purpose applications.
-Beam patterns in the E- and H-planes are dissimilar and gain ranges from 10 to 26 dB for most frequencies depending on aperture (beamwidth) and frequency.
+Least expensive horn and well suited for the majority of general purpose applications.
+Beam patterns in the E- and H-planes are dissimilar and gain ranges from 10 – 26 dB for most frequencies depending on aperture (beamwidth) and frequency.

-Pyramidal Horn: Relatively inexpensive and well suited for most general purpose applications.
-Beam patterns in the E- and H-planes are generally dissimilar and gain ranges from 10 to 27 dB depending on aperture and frequency.
+Relatively inexpensive and well suited for most general purpose applications.
+Beam patterns in the E- and H-planes are generally dissimilar and gain ranges from 10 – 27 dB depending on aperture and frequency.

-Sectoral Horn: Radiates a fan-shaped beam which is broad in one plane and relatively narrow in the other for wide angular coverage.
-Typical beam widths are in the range of 30 to 120 degrees in one plane and relatively narrow in the other plane.
+Radiates a fan-shaped beam that is broad in one plane and relatively narrow in the other for wide angular coverage.
+Typical beam widths are in the range of 30 – 120 degrees in one plane and relatively narrow in the other plane.
 The narrow beam can be obtained in either of the two planes (E- or H-plane).
-The gain of these antennas is largely determined by their beam patterns, and is generally in the 9 – 24 dB range.
+The beam pattern largely determines antenna gain, which is generally in the 9 – 24 dB range.

-The following parameters are necessary to completely specify a horn.
-However, QuinStar can propose a solution for your application if only some of the parameters are provided:
+Together, the parameters listed below completely specify a custom horn antenna; however, QuinStar can propose a solution for your application even with only some of the parameters:

-• Horn type-conical, pyramidal, scalar, sectoral, or custom (if unspecified QuinStar will select the best type);
+Horn type: conical, pyramidal, scalar, sectoral, or custom (if unspecified, we will select the best type)